cwu023/project-10-emplyoee-directory-with-public-api/README.md

-# project 10 emplyoee directory with public api
+# project 10 employee directory with public api

 In this project I built an employee directory using a public API "Random User Generator".
 I requested random user data from the API using AJAX and displayed the information on the page dynamically.
 I also implemented a search filter which can let users search by employee names.